antoniofull/antoniofullone.com/src/_posts/learning-to-swim/index.md

 When my father passed away, I was devastated.
 I felt like the first moments when my "donut" started deflating, but the difference is that he would not be there, no matter where I looked.
 I spent a lot of time denying his death to myself, I even refused for years to go to visit his grave.

 That feeling of being lost at sea has followed me for many years and made me make many mistakes, but the biggest mistake I did was trying to be "like him".
-It took me way too many years that this cannot be possible.
+It took me way too many years to understand that this cannot be possible.

 Talking to a dear friend recently I got this very simple answer: